totodiletears/Blockchain-RNG-Game/README.md

 This is a blockchain based RNG game using hardhat, nodejs, ethersjs, and express

-Hardhat is config for Harmony Devnet
+(hardhat is config for Harmony Devnet)

-Rules: To win you must get the correct number
+Rules:

 To enter you must send 1 ETH to the contract

+To win you must get the correct number

+Losers try again

 How it works: